senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_login_and_push_notifications/README.md

 ## Account unlinking

-It might be useful to unlink a company account and a Facebook messenger account, for example if the user does not want the company to store his/her facebook `psid` for contacting anymore.
+It might be necessary to unlink a company account and a Facebook messenger account, for example if the user does not want the company to store his/her facebook `psid` for contacting anymore.
 The unlinking process is even easier then the linking process.

 ### Process flow